rmsk2/Hello_Foenix256_Jr/README.md

 more advanced than the Commodore BASIC V2 but that also means that not all of your potential previous knowledge carries over to this new platform.

-While the documentation could be improved (see section `Also notworthy` above) it mostly works at least for me as a reference for the system.
+While the BASIC documentation could be improved (see section `Also notworthy` above) it mostly works at least for me.
+The system manual on the other hand is excellent.
 What is missing is in my opinion tutorial syle material that guides you through the first steps on the system from hardware installation to a running hello world program.
 This information mostly is already available but split between different sources.

-Another thing that is not ideal from my point of view is the situation with respect to an emulator.
-I was not able to get the official emulator to boot to a BASIC prompt, but maybe I should try that again as I now know quite a bit more about the F256 Jr than I did in the beginning.
-The fork of `scttgs0` does not work for me.
-The emulator of Paul Robson boots to a BASIC prompt and is usable but makes no use of the kernel ROM which limits what kind of software can be tested.
-As the development cycle is fairly smooth when using the upload mechanism a nice emulator is not a necessity for me as a programmer but it could be a tool to get people interested in the platform.

 I wish the people behind the F256 Jr. the commercial success that the product deserves.